TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 Christmas,2023-12-25
 ```

-When running the `sqlmesh plan` command the new model gets automatically detected:
+When running the `sqlmesh plan` command, the new model is automatically detected:
 ```bash
 $ sqlmesh plan
 ======================================================================